-To access the island one can fly directly to either Falcone-Borsellino Airport in Palermo on the west of Sicily, or Fontana Rossa Airport in Catania on the east side, with both airports served by daily flights from across Europe.
+To access the island, one can fly directly to either Falcone-Borsellino Airport in Palermo on the west of Sicily or Fontana Rossa Airport in Catania on the east side, with both airports served by daily flights from across Europe.

 Alternatively, the Strait of Messina is crossed regularly by passenger and car ferry, and so getting to and from the island is relatively simple.

-Depending on where you choose to hunt for property however, you may find that road infrastructure is a little on the rough side!
+Depending on where you choose to hunt for property, however, you may find that road infrastructure is a little on the rough side!

 Sicily is not Italy!

-It doesn’t feel like the mainland, it doesn’t look like the mainland, its architecture and landscapes are different and are carved from thousands of years of exciting and sometimes violent history!
+It doesn’t feel like the mainland.
+It doesn’t look like the mainland.
+Its architecture and landscapes are different and are carved from thousands of years of exciting and sometimes violent history!

-The cultural mix across the island is heady in its intensity, and it is evident in everything from the way people speak to the food they cook and enjoy, from their customs to the ways they have of organising life.
+The cultural mix across the island is heady in its intensity, and it is evident in everything from the way people speak to the food they cook and enjoy, from their customs to the ways they have of organizing life.

-However, if you love Italy and all things Italian, it’s not so different and you will probably adore Sicily.
-You really should commit to spending time exploring the island before looking at properties for sale, get a feel for the place and how it might be to live there.
+However, if you love Italy and all things Italian, it’s not so different, and you will probably adore Sicily.
+You really should commit to spending time exploring the island before looking at properties for sale, and get a feel for the place and how it might be to live there.
 Sicily is not for everyone.

 The island has been repeatedly dubbed ‘the new Tuscany’ – yet, it’s nothing like Tuscany!

-Yes, there has been a mini influx of British buyers acquiring homes on the island, but that’s about as far as the comparison can go.
+Yes, there has been a mini influx of foreign buyers acquiring homes on the island, but that’s about as far as the comparison can go.
 Once you are assured that Sicily is for you, the pros and cons of home buying get simpler to explain.

 Homes and land on the island have traditionally always been handed down through generations of the same family.

-Quite often it’s been the case that the odd transfer transaction has ‘somehow’ missed being filed correctly, taxes have been avoided and the path of ownership is not clear.
+Quite often, it’s been the case that the odd transfer transaction has ‘somehow’ missed being filed correctly, taxes have been avoided, and the path of ownership is not clear.

-Therefore, foreigners buying property in Italy on the island of Sicily are very strongly advised to get independent legal advice from either a lawyer who is well versed in Italian/Sicilian property law.
+Therefore, foreigners buying property in Italy on the island of Sicily are very strongly advised to get independent legal advice from either a lawyer who is well-versed in Italian/Sicilian property law.

-Whilst there are of course well-qualified lawyers in Sicily, it’s often considered wise to put some distance between your legal affairs and where you’re going to live in Sicily.
+Whilst there are, of course, well-qualified lawyers in Sicily, it’s often considered wise to put some distance between your legal affairs and where you’re going to live in Sicily.

 The potential existence of outstanding debts has to be investigated carefully by your lawyer.
-All outstanding debts or loans have to be paid off by the vendor otherwise the buyer risks inheriting the debt.
+All outstanding debts or loans have to be paid off by the vendor.
+Otherwise, the buyer risks inheriting the debt.

 The buying costs associated with purchasing in Sicily are high – factor in at least 10% on top of the sales price just for taxes and fees.

-If you’re going to be buying property to renovate, consider the fact that building contractors and costs are high in Sicily and planning permission can be long and arduous to come by.
+If you’re going to be buying property to renovate, consider the fact that building contractors and costs are high in Sicily, and planning permission can be long and arduous to come by.

 Add to this the fact that the rate at which you will be able to get things done will be far slower than you’re used to in the UK.

-And the final con is that property prices for well-established homes, off plan properties and houses in the most desirable areas, such as to the north and east of the island, are not cheap!
+And the final con is that property prices for well-established homes, off-plan properties, and houses in the most desirable areas, such as to the north and east of the island, are not cheap!

-With the likes of Madonna, Giorgio Armani, Julia Roberts, Mick Hucknall and Peter Gabriel all apparently fans of Sicily, the island’s celebrity appeal and exclusivity are going to keep the prices in most popular locations relatively high.
+With the likes of Madonna, Giorgio Armani, Julia Roberts, Mick Hucknall, and Peter Gabriel all, apparently, fans of Sicily, the island’s celebrity appeal and exclusivity are going to keep the prices in most popular locations relatively high.

 Also, for the same reason, viewings are always conducted together with the agent.